zukiapp/documentation/README.md

 Why?
 ====
-Why do I need to use an addon instead of downloading the app using the Apple App Store or Google Play?
+Why do I need to use an add-on instead of downloading the app via the Apple App Store or Google Play?

-* **Functionality.** The addon allows you to intercept every event on your JIRA instance and unlock a very powerful functionality: Push Notifications.
+* **Features.** This add-on allows you to intercept every event from your JIRA instance to unlock a very powerful feature: Push Notifications.
-* **30-day-trial period.** Using the addon you can test both, iOS and Android applications for free.
+* **30-day trial period.** Using this add-on you can try out both iOS and Android apps for free.
-* **Administration.** As a company you will pay Zuki's sucription the same way you pay JIRA’s.
+* **Administration.** As a company you will pay Zuki's subscription the same way you pay for JIRA, through the Atlassian Marketplace.
-* **Support.** The Zuki development team will adapt Zuki in order to get it working in your organization without extra costs.
+* **Support.** Zuki's development team will tweak the app in order to get it working for your organization, at no additional cost.

 Installation
 ============